-If the staff investigating is satisfied that bullying did take place, the perpetrator will be helped to understand the consequences of their actions and warned that there must be no further incidents.
-The staff member will inform the perpetrator of the type of sanction to be used in this instance, e.g. detentions or service-based activities, and future sanctions if the bullying continues.
+If the headteacher is satisfied that bullying did take place, the perpetrator will be helped to understand the consequences of their actions and warned that there must be no further incidents.
+The headteacher will inform the perpetrator of the type of sanction to be used in this instance, e.g. detentions or service-based activities, and future sanctions if the bullying continues.

-If possible, the staff member will attempt reconciliation and will obtain an apology from the perpetrator.
+If possible, the headteacher will attempt reconciliation and will obtain an apology from the perpetrator.

 This will either be in writing to the victim, and/or witnesses if appropriate, or face-to-face, but only with the victim's full consent.
-Discretion will be used here; victims will never feel pressured into a face-toface meeting with the perpetrator.
+Discretion will be used here; victims will never feel pressured into a face-to-face meeting with the perpetrator.